thehackerwithin/physor2012/2-VersionControlLocal/Readme.md

 Step 1 : Commit a first change to your repository

-First, add some lines to your readme.rst file.
+First, add some lines to your readme.rst file and then commit it.

      $ git commit -am "These are changes that I will later decide to revert."
      [master 635ab65] These are changes that I will later decide to revert.
      1 files changed, 1 insertions(+), 0 deletions(-)

-Step 2 : Undo those change before making any others
+Step 2 : Quickly undo those change before making any others.

      $ git revert HEAD
      [master 589d0f1] I even get a log message to explain why I am reverting.